Nazaré, Portugal

 Nazaré (/pt/) is a Portuguese resort town and municipality located in the Oeste region, in the historical province of Estremadura, and in the Leiria District.
 The municipality has a population of 14,889 in an area of 82.43 km^{2}, while the town itself has around 10,000 inhabitants.

-It is one of the most popular seaside resorts in the Silver Coast (Costa de Prata).
+Nazaré is one of the most popular seaside resorts in the Silver Coast (Costa de Prata).
+It is famous for its huge waves and surfing competitions.
+As of 2026, the record for the tallest wave ever surfed stands at a wave measured at 26.2 m at Nazaré in 2020, ridden by German surfer Sebastian Steudtner.

 The town of Nazaré consists of three neighbourhoods: Praia (along the beach), Sítio (an old village, on top of a cliff) and Pederneira (another old village, on a hilltop).
 Praia and Sítio are linked by the Nazaré Funicular, a funicular railway.

-The present mayor is Walter Chicharro, a member of the Socialist Party.
-The municipal holiday is on 8 September, as part of the Our Lady Of Nazaré Festival, a ten-day religious and secular celebration with processions, bullfights, fireworks, folk dancing and a fair.
+The present mayor of Nazaré as of 2026 is Serafim António, a member of the Social Democratic Party.
+The municipal holiday is on 8September, as part of the Our Lady Of Nazaré Festival, a ten-day religious and secular celebration with processions, bullfights, fireworks, folk dancing and a fair.